 Solution: You cannot charge the battery when it is too hot.
-If the battery is hot, turn off the computer and wait for a while to let it cool to room temperature.
+Turn off the computer and allow it to cool to room temperature.
 After it cools, recharge the battery.
-If it still cannot be charged, have it serviced.
+If it still cannot be charged, call Lenovo Customer Service to have it serviced.

-Power adapter problem
+ac power adapter problem